 Bunny ears cactus (Opuntia microdasys) originated in Mexico and is a denizen of arid, desert-like areas.
 Growing bunny ears cactus is as simple as mimicking its native regional conditions.
 So if you have a dry, low humidity home and plenty of sunny exposure, bunny ears cactus plant might be the perfect plant for you.

 Bunny ears forms a 2- to 3-foot tall plant with a spread of 4 to 5 feet in its native habitat.
 In the home, it is a slow growing plant that will likely reach 2 feet in height and have about the same width.
-It makes an excellent container plant with its paired 3- to 6-inch long pads, which start out a rosy red and deepen to bright green.
+It makes an excellent container plant with its paired 3- to 6-inch long pads, which

 An interesting bit of bunny ears cactus information is that it does not develop spines.
 Instead, it grows glochids, which are short whitish brown prickles.
 These still have the ability to bite, so caution is urged when handling the cactus.
 If you are lucky, the plant may produce 2-inch wide creamy yellow flowers in summer, followed by globular purple fruits.